 Mangoes and Tomatoes are good examples.
 Freshly picked tomatoes contain more flavor than the ones at the supermarket.
 Freshly picked mangoes have a distinctive aroma and taste to them.
 When freshly picked and ripened the right way, they are more enjoyable to eat.
 The taste, flavor, and smell of fruits and vegetables found in supermarkets will never come close to freshly picked fruits and vegetables.
 Long-distance traveling is the culprit.

 Another fruit we enjoy very much is sugarcane.
 Have you ever had canned sugarcane?
 The taste is enormously not the same.
 Fresh sugarcane is better and more enjoyable.

 Fruits and vegetables are harvested before they are ripe to give them time to ripen during transportation.
 Long-distance transportation and packaging affect their moisture content.
-The fruits and vegetables don’t have time to absorb the elements responsible for their flavor fully.
+Fruits and vegetables don’t have time to fully absorb the elements responsible for their flavor.

 More advantages to eating Haitian food or local food

 Another advantage of choosing local Food is that it tends to be healthier.
 Local fruits and vegetables are generally more nutritious.
 There are two main reasons for this:

 - They are more compliant with the seasons: generally, local fruits and vegetables are produced according to their seasons.
 In addition, the short distances they face limit the alteration of nutrients.
 Indeed, products intended for local consumption do not have to endure long journeys; they are picked when ripe and travel little before reaching our plates.
 And the fresher the food, the more incredible its nutritional qualities we will benefit from!

 - Another advantage is that local fruits and vegetables tend to be less expensive.
 Less expensive to produce and less expensive to ship (since there are no exorbitant transportation costs), they are sold at a lower price to the final consumer!
 This can considerably lighten our wallets!